 - 52. All SRO type projects must provide laundry facilities.
 There must be one (1) washer and one (1) dryer per five (5) SRO units. - 53.
-At a minimum, there must be a furnished 700 square foot designated community room to accommodate the required three (3) Supportive Services.
-The required square footage can include office space, laundry facilities, kitchenette, and/or bathroom(s).
+There must be a furnished, minimum 200 square foot designated room/space for Supportive Services staff to conduct training/counseling.
+Note: For projects that will be a single family house only, and occupied by persons who are related, such as a family, the designated room/space for training/counseling can be contained within the unit, i.e. a bedroom or enclosed porch used as office space or the dining room used for a meeting area.